-The copyright status of photographs and audiovisual material is often difficult to determine, because it is affected by such things as the employment status of the creator, the date material was created, the date material was first published, and what information accompanied the first publication.
-We have not determined copyright status for many of the photographs and audiovisual materials in our collection, though ownership of copyright by DC Public Library and public domain status is noted if known.
+The copyright status of photographs and audiovisual material is often difficult to determine because it is affected by the employment status of the creator, the date material was created, the date material was first published, and what information accompanied the first publication.
+We have not determined copyright status for many of the materials in our collection, though ownership of copyright by DC Public Library and public domain status is noted, if known.

-The library is not responsible for either determining the copyright status of the items in our collection or for securing copyright permission.
-While DC Public Library does provide copies of our materials for research or publication, the researcher must exercise appropriate caution in using those materials and securing all necessary rights.
-Possession of a copy of an image, audio or video from the library does not constitute permission to use it.
+The library is not responsible for either determining the copyright status of the items in our collections or for securing copyright permission.
+While we do provide copies of our materials for research or publication, the researcher must exercise caution in using those materials and securing all necessary rights.
+Possession of a copy of an image, audio, or video from the library does not constitute permission to use it.

-Scans: Library staff can scan images not already available digitally for a fee with the submission of a photo order.
-Patrons are not permitted to scan images except on reading room copiers and microfilm readers with scan-to-email functions.
+Scans: Library staff can scan images not available digitally for a fee after filling out our permission form.
+Patrons are not permitted to scan our photo collections, but are permitted to scan other archival collections on our reading room copiers.

 |Charge per image based on usage:|